 An individual must fill out their case information, marital status, and six months’ worth of income information.
 If an individual is married and not separated, income for both spouses must be reported on the means test, regardless of whether both spouses are filing or only one spouse is filing.
 Then, they calculate their total annual income, based on the average income for the past six months.
 If the person’s income is less than or equal to Georgia’s income median for their household size, then they can file for Chapter 7 bankruptcy.

-How to Pass the Means Test for Chapter 7 Bankruptcy – Means Test Calculation
+Chapter 7 Income LImits in Georgia – Means Test Calculation

 If the person’s income is greater than Georgia’s income median for their household size, they must complete the second form, 122A-2, which is the Chapter 7 Means Test Calculation.
 This form focuses on a person’s disposable income and their expenses.